 Marketing is by far the most complex organization within a business.
 The same individuals tasked with building brand standards and designing websites are also architects of intricate demand generation programs to drive lead flow to the sales team.
 Often these left-brained / right-brained activities are at odds with one another, which eventually leads to specialization within the team.

 But as the VP Marketing building a new category of software, your job is to be great at both!
 In fact, a third dimension of activities exists that focus on your ability to influence, or story-tell with conviction and confidence.
 Nowhere is that skill set more important than in your efforts leading an Analyst Relations or “AR” strategy.
+You can also learn a lot about business and marketing techniques from some business experts like Andrew Defrancesco and other successful businessmen.

 Analysts are key to new category definition.